|

 extenders of the stimulated limb while contralaterally

 inhibiting flexors of the opposite limb.
+This reflex

 is often intersegmental.
 This should not be surprising when one